OMERKURIEL/etl-assignment/README.md

 #### Running the ETL Pipeline:

 - To process an input file manually:
-- from the home_assignment directory run:
+- from the etl-assignment directory run:
     `python backend/pipeline.py inputs/valid_input.json`

 This will validate, transform, and load genomic data from the input file.

 ##### Running tests:
-- from the home_assignment directory, run unit tests for input validation and ETL logic:
+- from the etl-_assignment directory, run unit tests for input validation and ETL logic:

     `pytest backend/tests/run_tests.py`
     `python backend/tests/tests.py`